Breitling Reference Numbers: A Complete Guide

 Numbers in position 2 and 3: Movement (Calibre)

-The numbers in the second and third position refers to the watch’s calibre.
+The numbers in the second and third position refer to the watch’s calibre.
 Breitling uses a rather complex system of numbering its movements, and so this is why it can be a little tricky to know which movement is used, through the reference number.

 As for my reference number example above ”AB0121211C1P1”, you can see that the steel Navitimer features an in-house Breitling caliber.